ZepplinCore-Development/Zeppelin-Craft/README.md

 https://www.wowdl.net/download/3.3.5a-win-us

 # Realmlist
-open the realmlist.wtf in the WoW_Directory/data/enUS folder modify the realmlist IP to the server IP address.
+Replace the realmlist.wtf in the WoW_Directory/data/enUS folder.
+The realmlist is available on Discord.

 # Application Patch
 This is required to prevent the client from caching items and reading the internal items.dbc file.